• Los Angeles Office 103 S Robertson Blvd, Los Angeles, CA 90048

 Life on the harbor

-Everything in Dana Point circles back to the water, and the Dana Point Harbor isn't just a view—it's the city's center of gravity.
-With more than 2,500 slips, it's one of the largest small-boat harbors on the West Coast and the heartbeat of local life.
+Everything in Dana Point circles back to the water, and the Dana Point Harbor is not just a view.
+With more than 2,500 slips, it is one of the largest small-boat harbors on the West Coast and a major part of daily life in the city.

 Morning routines start on the docks, where paddleboards and early charters cut through calm water.
-By midday, the marina fills with weekend cruises, while people explore the on-site waterfront dining and boutique storefronts available.
-The Dana Wharf and Ocean Institute add a layer of culture and connection, turning the harbor into both a playground and classroom.
+By midday, the marina fills with weekend cruises while people explore the on-site waterfront dining and boutique storefronts available.
+Dana Wharf and the Ocean Institute add another layer of activity, giving the harbor both recreational and educational value.

 Trails, tides, and open horizons

-Despite the five-star development, the coastline here still feels unspoiled.
-From the Dana Point Headlands Conservation Area to Strands Beach below, open space remains part of the city's identity.
-Trails cut along the bluffs with Pacific views in nearly every direction, linking neighborhoods to sand, surf, and sea air.
+Despite the city's luxury development, the coastline still feels notably open.
+From the Dana Point Headlands Conservation Area to Strands Beach below, preserved open space remains part of the city's identity.
+Blufftop trails connect neighborhoods to the beach, surf, and panoramic Pacific views.

 Doheny State Beach—one of California's most storied surf breaks—sits at the base of the harbor, where longboarders trace the same waves that shaped Southern California's surf legacy.
-Just north, Salt Creek Beach draws surfers, swimmers, and sunset watchers alike.
+Just north, Salt Creek Beach draws surfers, swimmers, and sunset watchers throughout the year.

-Offshore, the same waters earned Dana Point its title as the Dolphin and Whale-watching Capital of the World.
-Daily excursions from Dana Wharf and the Headlands give residents front-row access to migrating gray whales, blue whales, and pods of dolphins that pass within sight of shore.
-For those exploring houses for sale in Dana Point, CA, this connection to the ocean is one of the city's most prized luxuries.
+Offshore, the same waters have helped earn Dana Point its reputation as the Dolphin and Whale-watching Capital of the World.
+Daily excursions from Dana Wharf and the Headlands give residents close access to migrating gray whales, blue whales, and pods of dolphins that regularly pass near shore.
+For buyers exploring houses for sale in Dana Point, CA, that direct connection to the Pacific remains one of the city's most prized luxuries.

 Resort living and coastal recreation

-Along Dana Point's bluffs sit a trio of five-star resorts.
-There's the Waldorf Astoria Monarch Beach, which pairs championship golf with panoramic ocean views.
-Meanwhile, Ritz-Carlton Laguna Niguel stands above Salt Creek Beach with restaurants, pools, and terraces that seem to hover over the water.
-Finally, the Laguna Cliffs Marriott adds a more casual coastal escape just steps from the harbor.
+Along Dana Point's bluffs sit three major luxury resorts.
+Waldorf Astoria Monarch Beach pairs championship golf with sweeping ocean views.
+Ritz-Carlton Laguna Niguel rises above Salt Creek Beach with restaurants, pools, and terraces overlooking the water.
+Laguna Cliffs Marriott adds a more relaxed setting near the harbor.

-Each resort brings something distinct.
-At the Waldorf Astoria, guests and locals alike gather at Bourbon Steak and AVEO Table + Bar, or unwind at the spa's ocean-view terrace between tee times.
-The Ritz-Carlton's 180blu serves cocktails against open-sky sunsets, while Raya offers Latin-inspired dining from acclaimed chef Richard Sandoval.
-At Laguna Cliffs, Lantern's Edge pairs coastal California menus with sweeping marine views.
+Each resort brings its own draw.
+At the Waldorf Astoria Monarch Beach, guests and locals gather at Bourbon Steak and AVEO Table + Bar, or unwind at the spa's ocean-view terrace between rounds of golf.
+At Ritz-Carlton Laguna Niguel, 180blu and Raya anchor the dining experience with ocean views and destination appeal.
+At Laguna Cliffs Marriott, Lantern's Edge combines coastal California dining with broad harbor and ocean vistas.

 Luxury boats in the harbor